Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 What is Aloe Vera?

-Aloe vera is a succulent that originated in the Mediterranean and dry areas of Africa.
+Aloe vera ( latin name Aloe vera) is a succulent that originated in the Mediterranean and dry areas of Africa.
 It is a tropical plant hardy in zones 9 through 11.
 The plants grow from rosettes.
-The leaves are fleshy and can grow to three feet tall.
+The leaves are fleshy so that they can store water to keep the plant alive during dry conditions.
+Aloe vera can grow to three feet tall.
 Some plants have white spotted leaves.
 The edges of the leaves are serrated.
 The serrations look like little teeth.

 Aloe vera will bloom.
 The flowers grow on a stalk.
 Each stalk has numerous pendulous flowers on it.
 A plant has to be 3 to 4 years old before it will bloom.
 Bloom time is during the summer.